curityio/username-password-authenticator/test/README.md

 ./test/deploy.sh
 ```

-The script outputs an external base URL that is called from OAuth tools:
+The script outputs an external base URL that can be pasted into OAuth tools:

 ```text
 https://4bdb-2-26-158-168.eu.ngrok.io/oauth/v2/oauth-anonymous/.well-known/openid-configuration